Rocky Marciano Rookie Card

 Front of the card

-The front of the Rocky Marciano 1951 Ringside card (#32) featured a full-color illustration with a white boarder.
+The front of the Rocky Marciano 1951 Ringside card (#32) featured a full-color illustration with a white border.
 The picture is framed by a thin black line that separates the illustration from the white border.
-The card has a horizontal layout and in the photo Rocky Marciano is wearing gloves and working out with a speed bag.
-His name and weight class (heavyweight) is in a white box near the bottom center of the card.
+The card has a horizontal layout and in the photo, Rocky Marciano is wearing gloves and working out with a speed bag.
+His name and weight class (heavyweight) are in a white box near the bottom center of the card.
 In this set, boxers who were champions at the time of printing have more intricate nameplates.
-At the time this card was printed Rocky Marciano had a record of 37-0, but he would not become the World Heavyweight champion until his 43rd fight when he defeated Jersey Joe Walcott by a round 13 knockout.
+At the time this card was printed Rocky Marciano had a record of 37-0, but he would not become the World Heavyweight champion until his 43rd fight when he defeated Jersey Joe Walcott by a 13th round knockout.

 Back of the card

 The back of the Rocky Marciano 1951 Ringside card (#32) card has a vertical layout.
-The card number is in the upper left-hand corner inside a boxing glove image.
-Rocky’s name, weight class, place and date of birth and height/weight is at the top of the card.
+The card number is in the upper left corner inside a boxing glove image.
+Rocky’s name, weight class, place and date of birth, and height/weight are at the top of the card.
 The only other text on the card was Marciano’s record (Bouts: 37 Won: 37: Knockouts: 32) and a biographical blurb.